 - A. Uses the personal information only for the authorized purpose; - B. Protects the personal information from further unauthorized disclosures or other uses; and - C. Destroys the personal information when it is no longer needed for the authorized purpose.
-Such destruction shall be effected by any specified time period set forth in the written agreement. - 5.
+Such destruction shall be affected by any specified time period set forth in the written agreement. - 5.
 The District may grant access to, or release information from, student records without parental consent or notification to any person, for the purpose of research, statistical reporting, or planning, provided that no student or parent can be identified from the information released, and the person to whom the information is released signs an affidavit agreeing to comply with all applicable statutes and rules pertaining to school student records.
 Any such release in this regard shall be consistent with Idaho Code and Policy 3575 relating to the limitations on the release of student data. - 6.
 The District shall grant access to, or release information from, a student's records pursuant to a court order or appropriate subpoena.
 In most instances, the parent/qualified student shall be given prompt written notice of such order/subpoena, a general statement of the documents which will be released, and the proposed date of release of the documentation requested.
-However, there are very limited circumstances under the USA Patriot Act where schools are required to disclose information without notice to the parent or student to the Attorney General of the United States upon an ex parte order in connection with the investigation or prosecution of terrorism crimes or other such specified situations when the court order prohibits disclosure (i.e. Federal Grand Jury Subpoena or Law Enforcement Subpoena wherein such order indicates disclosure is not permitted). - 7.
-The District shall grant access to or release information from any student record as specifically required by federal or State statute.
+However, there are very limited circumstances under the USA Patriot Act where schools are required to disclose information without notice to the parent or student to the Attorney General of the United States upon an ex parte order in connection with the investigation or prosecution of terrorism crimes or other such specified situations when the court order prohibits disclosure (i.e. Federal Grand Jury Subpoena or Law Enforcement Subpoena wherein such order indicates disclosure is not permitted).